sddevelopment-be/penguin-pragmatic-patterns/docs/productivity/articles/agility-and-software-craftsmanship.md

 People who view their vocation as a craft understand and appreciate that they will have to put in significant effort to excel at their jobs, they see themselves on the long road towards mastery.

 We see this theme in the [Dreyfus model of skill acquisition](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition).
 Everyone starts of as a _'Novice'_ and as their skills progress they go up in level.
-A select few will eventually reach the level of _"Expert"_ through hard work, commitment, and dedication.
+A few motivated individuals will eventually reach the level of _"Expert"_ through hard work, commitment, and dedication.
 Note that while someone might be an expert in one area, he can very well be a novice in another area.
 The main difference between the lower and upper end of these levels is how they look at challenges, and how they apply their knowledge.